berk/tr8n/README.md

-# Where can i get more information?
+# Where can I get more information?

 * Visit Tr8n's documentation:  http://wiki.tr8nhub.com/